 brown bread dried mealies and mealie rice

 brown bread flour (excluding wheaten bran) • samp

-• hens eggs fresh vegetables and fruit 67
+hens eggs fresh vegetables and fruit

-dried beans • lentils
+dried beans lentils

-maize meal • rice
+• maize meal • rice

 pilchards in tins or cans vegetable cooking oil (excluding olive oil)

 milk, cultured milk, milk powder and dairy powder blend edible legumes and pulses of leguminous plants (that is, peas, beans, peanuts etc)

-&lt;sup>66 That is, not from ostriches, ducks etc.
+&lt;sup>71 That is, not from ostriches, ducks etc.

-See BGR 35 "The Value-Added Tax Treatment of the Supply and Importation of Potato Products and BGR 38 "The Value-Added Tax Treatment of the Supply and Importation of Vegetables and Fruit" for more information.
+&lt;sup>72 See BGR 35 "The Value-Added Tax Treatment of the Supply and Importation of Potato Products and BGR 38 "The Value-Added Tax Treatment of the Supply and Importation of Vegetables and Fruit" for more information.

-&lt;sup>68 Certain specified graded maize products are listed in the Item.
+&lt;sup>73 Certain specified graded maize products are listed in the Item.
 The list was expanded with effect from 1 April 2022 to include super fine maize meal.

-See BGR 33 "The VAT Treatment of the Supply or Importation of Vegetable Oil" for more information.
+&lt;sup>74 See BGR 33 "The VAT Treatment of the Supply or Importation of Vegetable Oil" for more information.